pmean/build-website/text/04/retrospective.md

 chart review, a confidentiality risk.
 This is not a trivial risk either.
 Some research subjects have lost insurance coverage or been fired from a job when information about their illnesses fell into the wrong hands.
-There\'s also a risk of personal embarrassment if certain medical conditions become public knowledge.
+There's also a risk of personal embarrassment if certain medical conditions become public knowledge.
 The recently passed [HIPAA regulations](http://www.hhs.gov/ocr/hipaa/) offer very harsh penalties to medical professionals who divulge private health information.